csc-training/csc-env-eff/part-1/modules/modules-bio.md

 ☝🏻 Installing software and containers will be discussed more in sections [8](https://csc-training.github.io/csc-env-eff/part-2/installing/) and [9](https://csc-training.github.io/csc-env-eff/part-2/containers/).
 Feel free to return to this tutorial later.

-1. Look for the MetaBAT2 application like we did above with RSeQC:
+1. Look for the MetaBAT2 application like we did above with HTSeq:

    ```bash
    module spider metabat2